Dr. Thomas Swan studied cognition and culture at Queen's University Belfast. He enjoys exploring the interplay between politics and culture.

-I don't think that a woman has the sole right to say what should happen to her body.— Joe Biden
+I don't think that a woman has the sole right to say what should happen to her body.

 Biden's social conservatism also contributed to his vote against gay marriage in 1996, and a history of racially discriminatory policies and statements (see below).

-As recently as 2019, Biden still supported the Hyde Amendment, but, after receiving considerable criticism, he now claims to oppose it.
-However, if you expect a more liberal Supreme Court under his Presidency, you may be disappointed.
+As recently as 2019, Biden still supported the Hyde Amendment, but, after receiving considerable criticism, he changed his mind shortly before his election as President.

-Despite recent comments to the contrary, Joe Biden has been trying to cut Social Security for forty years.
+Despite Biden's pre-election promises, he has been trying to cut Social Security for 40 years.
 In 1995, he told the Senate:

 When I argued that we should freeze federal spending, I meant Social Security as well.
 I meant Medicare and Medicaid.
 I meant veterans’ benefits.
 I meant every single solitary thing in the government.
-And I not only tried it once, I tried it twice, I tried it a third time, and I tried it a fourth time.— Joe Biden
+And I not only tried it once, I tried it twice, I tried it a third time, and I tried it a fourth time.